NCAR/fields/README.md

  Please see the extensive vignette by Ashton Wiens and Mitch Krock on this package. [fieldsVignette](fieldsVignette.html)

+#Browsing source code and help files
+See the directory  [currentHelp](currentHelp) to browse the current versions of **fields** help files in html format.

+See the  directory [fields/R](fields/R) to browse the source code in this package.
+Note that orignal source code has numerous comments.
+Unfortunately these are stripped out in the CRAN distribution and standard installation.

 #About the DOI version
 The doi:10.5065/D6W957CT for the fields package is linked to the specific package version 8.4-1